 A leg cover that fits over your legs.
 This should limit how many layers you need, in theory.

-A windscreen acts as a barrier for the wind to go over and around to limit how much of it hits you.
+A windscreen acts as a barrier for the wind to go over and around to limit how much of it hits you & make riding a moped in the winter much easier.
 These are scooter specific, but here are a few windscreens to see what they look like.